Christmas on the Square

 Dolly Parton's Christmas on the Square is a 2020 American Christmas-themed musical film directed and choreographed by Debbie Allen.
-Starring Dolly Parton, Christine Baranski, Jenifer Lewis, and Treat Williams, the plot follows the wealthy Regina Fuller (Baranski), returning to her hometown to evict the residents and sell the land to a mall developer.
+Starring Dolly Parton (making her final film appearance in her lifetime prior to her death in 2026), Christine Baranski, Jenifer Lewis, and Treat Williams, the plot follows the wealthy Regina Fuller (Baranski), returning to her hometown to evict the residents and sell the land to a mall developer.
 Netflix released the film on November 22, 2020.
 At the 73rd Primetime Emmy Awards, Christmas on the Square won the award for Outstanding Television Movie.

+Plot

+In a small town, Regina is ready to evict everyone on Christmas Eve to make way for a mega-mall.
+Dolly Parton is tasked as the angel to help change her mind and help change the lives of everyone who lives there.